sof202/BrainFANS_Hackathon24/README.md

   for guidance on reviewing

 ### Four
-f a pull request is not actively worked on for w days and requires fixes (in terms of functionality/design), the other team is allowed to create a pull request of their own tackling the same issue
+If a pull request is not actively worked on for w days and requires fixes (in terms of functionality/design), the other team is allowed to create a pull request of their own tackling the same issue
   - This ensures that the issues actually get completed (which is the whole point).